Higher Ground (TV series): Students

 Hiding her depression behind a cheerful façade, Juliette is often referred to as "Princess" and "Queenie" by Shelby, which is derived from her appearance and behavior, and "Twig" by the rest of the Cliffhangers, due to her weight.
-Juliette suffers from bulimia and anorexia and engages in self-harm, a result of the emotional and verbal abuse she suffered as a child from her narcissistic mother.
+Juliette has bulimia and anorexia and engages in self-harm, a result of the emotional and verbal abuse she suffered as a child from her narcissistic mother.
 After she was sent to the hospital emergency room twice, Juliette was brought to Mount Horizon.
 Juliette struggles to understand that her mother's demands of "Why couldn't you be the perfect daughter?" are not her own fault.